 I’ll start with identity.
 People like to belong to somewhere or something.
 We’ve lost a lot of the jobs that provided that sense of identity, either because industries have disappeared (like mining) or been privatised into something less meaningful.
 My Dad often talks about how the culture of public service, respect and sense of worth changed for the worse when British Telecom became BT.
 I think maybe this loss of identity is worse in England; I’m always a bit jealous of the Scots, Welsh and Irish, they really celebrate their traditions, but Englishness seems to have been tainted by association with football hooliganism and the far-right decades ago.
 I think this human need for a sense of belonging but a lack of productive ways to gain and maintain it nowadays contributes to the tribalism we see.

 People still identify with places though.
 There is lots of talk about ‘place-based’ approaches to health at the minute.
 This is welcome, even if in the main this has been in terms of organisations working together to integrate health and care services, and less about making somewhere a better place to live more generally.
 But these strategic ‘places’ are often artificial and don’t resemble real places that real people relate to.
 For example, I feel Barrovian, Cumbrian, Northern, English and British; I feel like an adopted Scouser and part of my local neighbourhood.
 And yet look at the NHS’ sustainability and transformation partnerships – my home town is now part of a newly-baptised ‘Lancashire and South Cumbria’ region.
 I struggle to relate to that.
-And nobody is going to a buy a ‘I went to Bath and North East Somerset, Swindon and Wiltshire and all I got was this lousy t-shirt’ top are they?
+And nobody is going to a buy a ‘I ❤ Bath and North East Somerset, Swindon and Wiltshire ’ t-shirt are they?
 Some of the STP areas come across like NHS England spent two weeks drinking heavily then spent five panicked minutes randomly poking at a map with a sausage.

 ‘Place-based’ approaches make much more sense when they focus on areas that people genuinely identify with.
 The Health Foundation talks about the need to work with ‘authentic communities’, “those who […] identify with each other and recognise themselves as a community or group with shared activities and aspirations”.
 Perhaps we need to think less ‘place-based’ and more ‘community-focussed’.
 And let’s stop imposing and redrawing artificial boundaries from on high every few years.
 There are people in Barrow still furious about being booted out of Lancashire in 1974…